jedi4ever/vagrant-guard-demo/README.markdown

 # Test Driven Infrastructure with Vagrant, Puppet and Guard
 ## Why
-[Vagrant](http://vagrantup.com) is a great tool : people use it as a sandbox environment to develop their Chef recipes or Puppet manifests in a safe environment.
+Lots have been written about [Vagrant](http://vagrantup.com) .
+It simply is [a great tool](http://www.slideshare.net/jedi4ever/vagrant-devopsdays-mountain-view-2011) : people use it as a sandbox environment to develop their Chef recipes or Puppet manifests in a safe environment.

 The workflow usually looks like this:

-- create a vagrant vm
+- you create a vagrant vm
 - share some puppet/chef files via a shared directory
 - edit some files locally
 - run a `vagrant provision` to see if this works
-- if we are happy with it, commit it to the version control repository
+- and if we are happy with it, commit it to your favorite version control repository

 Specifically for puppet, thanks to the great work by [Nicolas Sturm](http://twitter.com/nistude) and [Tim Sharpe](http://twitter.com/rodjek), we can now also complement this with tests written in [rspec-puppet](https://github.com/rodjek/rspec-puppet) and [cucumber-puppet](https://github.com/nistude/cucumber-puppet).
 You can find more info at [Puppet unit testing like a pro](http://www.jedi.be/blog/2011/12/05/puppet-unit-testing-like-a-pro/).

-So we got code, and we got tests, what else are we missing?
-Automation of this process: it's funny if you think of it that we automate the hell out of server installations, but haven't automated the previous described process.
+So we got code, and we got tests, what else are we missing? **Automation** of this process: it's funny if you think of it that we automate the hell out of server installations, but haven't automated the previous described process.

 The need to run `vagrant provision` or `rake rspec` actually breaks my development flow: I have to leave my editor to run a shell command and then come back to it depending on the output.

-Wouldn't it be great if we could automate this whole cycle?
+Would it not be great if we could automate this whole cycle?
 And have it run tests and provision whenever files change?

 ## How
 The first tool I came across is [autotest](https://github.com/autotest/autotest) : it allows one to automatically re-execute tests depending on filesystem changes.
-Downside was that it could either run cucumber tests or rspec tests.
+Downside is that it could either run cucumber tests or rspec tests.

-Enter [Guard](https://github.com/guard/guard); it describes itself as _a command line tool to easily handle events on file system modifications (FSEvent / Inotify / Polling support)_ .
-Just what we wanted.
+So enter [Guard](https://github.com/guard/guard); it describes itself as _a command line tool to easily handle events on file system modifications (FSEvent / Inotify / Polling support)_ .
+Just what we wanted!

 Installing Guard is pretty easy, you require the following gems in your Gemfile